humphd/desktop/README.md

 >- Identifying and reporting pain points in the application
 >- Bug fixes

+It's fantastic to see a project with this approach and level of commitment to engaging with new contributors.
 As a result I decided to base my next open source bug fix walkthrough on GitHub Desktop, in order to help more of my students (and other developers) also get involved in the project.

 ## Goals